Hussein-Ghaly1/Design-Patterns/README.md

 ## Structural Design Patterns

+Structural Design Patterns are a set of design principles used in software engineering to solve common problems related to object composition, simplify code, and enhance flexibility and scalability.
+They focus on the relationships between objects and how they can be structured to achieve better code organization.

 # Adapter Pattern
 Problem: Integrating new components or libraries with incompatible interfaces into an existing system can be problematic.